seronsenapati/PLACIFY-BACKEND/README.md

-# Placify - Job Portal Platform
+# Placify - Your Career, Our Mission.

 Placify is a comprehensive job portal platform that connects students with recruiters.
 It provides a seamless experience for job posting, application management, and company reviews.